davidebasile/FORTE2016/README.md

-Check FMCAT repository for an update version of the tool (not all the functionalities of CAT have been maintained  by FMCAT).
+Check FMCAT repository for an updated version of the tool (not all the functionalities of CAT have been maintained  by FMCAT).

 ----------------------------------------------------------------------------